asayers/tailsrv/README.md

 ### Step 1: the client sends a header to tailsrv

 The header is just an integer, in ASCII, terminated with a newline.
+This integer determines the client's initial offset in the file.
+The way it's interpreted depends on the mode in which tailsrv was started.

+#### Byte-mode

 If the integer is positive, it represents the initial byte offset.
 If the integer is negative, it is interpreted as meaning "counting back from the end of the file".
 Examples:

 * `0\n` - start from the beginning of the file
 * `1000\n` - start from byte 1000
 * `-1000\n` - send the last 1000 bytes

+#### Line-mode

+The file is is interpreted as containing lines terminated with a newline character.
+The integer represents a line number.
+Line are 1-indexed.
+The integer must be positive and non-zero.

+* `1\n` - start from the beginning of the file
+* `1000\n` - start from line 1000

+#### Null-mode

+The file is is interpreted as containing entries terminated with a null byte.
+The integer represents a the index of an entry.
+Entries are 0-indexed.
+The integer must be positive.

+* `0\n` - start from the beginning of the file
+* `1000\n` - start from entry 1000

 ### Step 2: tailsrv sends data to the client